ix-ax/AXOpen/docfx/articles/guidelines/components.md

 - Each public and protected controller's method must be unit-tested using axunit.
 - When reasonable use integration testing using `prober` library to test the interaction between controller and .NET twin.

+## Alarms & Messaging

+Components should surface diagnostic and alarm information consistently:

+* Use the framework messenger (e.g. `Messenger.Activate(id, category)`) rather than ad‑hoc BOOL flags.
+* Reserve ID ranges per component family to avoid collisions (document the range in the component's header comment if non‑obvious).
+* Expose current alarm / error state through the Status structure rather than additional public fields.
+* When a task fails, prefer: set task state to error, raise messenger entry, populate `Status.Error` (ID + optional textual details) and allow the task to complete with a final state rather than blocking forever.

+For UI auto‑rendering the alarm level icons provided by `AxoComponent` will reflect the highest active severity; ensure warnings are deactivated when condition clears to avoid stale visualization.

 ## Documentation requirements

 ### Public classes

 - Public and protected members (methods, fields) must have in code documentation.
 [See Documentation comments for more details](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) and [docfx markup](https://dotnet.github.io/docfx/docs/markdown.html?q=referebce+code&tabs=linux%2Cdotnet).
-- Public methods than implement actions and initialization must have application examples (should be referenced from the actuall app code).
-PLC Application examples should be placed in `app/src/Documentation/` of the library folder, the code should be compilable and functional to the extent it is possible with ommited hardware.
-NET twin examples should be places in `app/ix-blazor` and `app/ix` folder.
-For details how to reference code snippet [see here](https://dotnet.github.io/docfx/docs/markdown.html?q=referebce+code&tabs=linux%2Cdotnet#code-snippet).
+- Public methods that implement actions and initialization must have application examples (reference actual app code).
+PLC examples should reside in `app/src/Documentation/` of the library folder, compilable (mock/omit hardware where required). .NET twin examples should be placed in `app/ix-blazor` and/or `app/ix`.
+For code snippet inclusion guidance see DocFX documentation.